Colophon

 Typefaces

-Monospaced text, such as code and stuff are set in the beautiful Input Mono by DJR licensed via Adobe Fonts.
-I also happen to use this typeface on VS Code which I use to develop this website—Input Mono is free for private use.
+Monospaced text, such as `code and stuff` are set in the beautiful Input Mono by DJR licensed via Adobe Fonts.
+I also happen to use this typeface locally on VS Code, which I use to develop this website, and Emacs, where I do a major part of my work.

 Workflow

 The advantage of this is that I can switch devices with ease without having to push and pull via Git.
-However, I do use Git but only while fixing bugs, updating Statamic or other one-off instances.
-These are things one makes time for rather than routine updating and publishing, which is handled with greater ease thanks to Statamic.
+However, I do use Git to fix bugs, update Statamic or occasionally, such as during periodic backups.
+These are things one makes time for rather than routine updating and publishing, which is handled with greater ease thanks to Statamic’s excellent dashboard.

 Maintenance

 Maintaining the site via code updates is restricted to my Mac in case of major changes that call for lots of testing.
 I used to use Atom (and Brackets before that) but now I use VS Code for updating, testing, designing and improving.
-This of course means working quite a bit in the Terminal.
-Part of the reason why web design and development is restricted to my Mac is the fact that iPadOS does not support running a local server yet, at least as of iPadOS 17.
+I maintain a manual log—a sort of lab notes if you will—on Emacs.
+Programming of course means working quite a bit in the Terminal as well, and more so since I moved to a new VPS.
+Part of the reason why web design and development is restricted to my Mac is the fact that iPadOS does not support running a local server yet, at least as of iPadOS 16 17 18.

 Compared to my past workflows I find this to be mature, streamlined, simple and straightforward, which makes maintenance and updating (including writing new stuff) easy and incredibly quick.
 That last part—a quick workflow—ensures I can care for this website without sacrificing too much time or putting in an unjustifiable lot of effort.
 To those of you who e-mail me asking how I manage all this, the answer is simple: find a workflow that is efficient for you.